VarshaJha-14/FocusBuddy/ReadMe.md

 **→ [View Interactive Figma Prototype](https://www.figma.com/make/1SOA9Sv3Z7rGYOuLp15SUB/User-flow-creation?codenode-id=0-9&p=f&t=zSV0PM7Q3cuTu5FH-0&fullscreen=1)**

+> **Post-validation note:** the wireframes above reflect the original micro-step-only flow.
+A Support Mode selection/confirmation screen (between Screens 1 and 2) is the next wireframing priority, so users can see and override the AI's inferred mode before entering the workspace.

 ---

 ## 🔭 What I'd Validate Next

-If this moved into live beta, here's the prioritized validation roadmap:
+If this moved into live beta, here's the prioritized validation roadmap, updated to include what the assumption audit surfaced:

-1. **Does the Absurdity Threshold actually break freezes?** — Track TAV in cohort Week 1.
-If median TAV > 90 seconds, the steps aren't small enough.
+1. **Does the Absurdity Threshold actually break freezes — for the planning-gap segment specifically?** — Track TAV in cohort Week 1, split by whether the Adaptive Intervention Engine routed the user to the Micro-Step Engine or another mode.
+If median TAV for that segment > 90 seconds, the steps aren't small enough.
 Refine few-shot prompt templates.

-2. **Does implicit sentiment detection (Variant B) outperform explicit toggles?** — Run the A/B test described above.
+2. **Does implicit sentiment detection (Variant B) outperform explicit toggles — and does asking directly (Variant C) beat both?** — Run the expanded A/B/C test described above.
 This directly determines the onboarding UX direction.

 3. **Where does the step decomposition fail by task domain?** — Analyze "Too Hard" trigger rates segmented by task category (e.g., studying for exams vs. writing a report).
 High rates in specific domains flag prompt engineering gaps.

-4. **What's the D7 retention shape?** — If users activate but don't return, the product is solving the acute freeze but not forming a habit.
-Would explore lightweight re-engagement that doesn't rely on streaks or guilt.
+4. **What's the D7 retention shape — and does it vary by Support Mode?** — If users activate but don't return, the product is solving the acute freeze but not forming a habit.
+Would explore lightweight re-engagement that doesn't rely on streaks or guilt, and check whether certain modes (e.g., Silent Accountability) retain differently than others.

 5. **Is there institutional pull before we build for it?** — Run 3 conversations with university welfare officers before building the B2B admin dashboard.
 Validate whether outcome reporting is a real procurement requirement.

+6. **Does the Adaptive Intervention Engine's classification actually match what users say they want? *(new)*** — Compare the AI's inferred barrier type / support mode against a post-session self-report.
+Misclassification rate here is the single biggest risk to the new positioning — if the engine gets this wrong often, "adaptive" becomes "inconsistent."

+7. **Does removing the diagnosis-adjacent framing change how users describe the product to others? *(new)*** — Since the product now optimizes for barriers rather than conditions, check whether word-of-mouth referrals broaden beyond the original ADHD-specific community channels.

 ---